Transpyler/pytugacore/README.rst

-Pytuga-core implements the core features of Pytuguês language without a dependency on the Pytuga Qt application.
-This might be useful for GUI-less environments such as an online judge or if you just don't want/need a GUI interface.
+Pytuga-core implements the core features of Pytuguês language without a dependency on the QTurtle Qt application.
+This might be useful for GUI-less environments such as an online judge or a Jupyterhub installation or if you just don't want/need a GUI interface.

-Most users will prefer to install the **pytuga** package that includes the nice LOGO-based graphical interface.
+Most users will prefer to install the `Pytuga <http://github.com/transpyler/pytuga>`_ package that includes a nice graphical interface.
 Pytuguês is a `Transpyled <http://github.com/transpyler/transpyler>`_ enabled language that translates Python to portuguese:

 .. code-block:: pytuga